openframeworks/ofBook/20_intro_to_graphics/chapter.md

 We have the basic architecture in place for a brush.
 But why limit ourselves to a single rectangle?
 Let's add some repetition and randomness.
 Instead of drawing a single rectangle every frame that the left mouse button is pressed, we can draw a burst of randomized rectangles.

 To create that burst, we are going use a `for` loop to generate some rectangles whose parameters are randomly chosen from a set of values.
 So what can we randomize?
 Grayscale color, width and height are easy candidates.
 We can also use a small positive or negative value to randomly offset each rectangle from mouse position.
-Modify your `draw()` function to look like this:
+Modify our `draw()` function to look like this:

 **[first loops, link to C++?]**